The Key to Maintaining Relationships in Medical School

 Hopefully these quick communication tips will help you to make the most of your free moments and truly invest in building and maintaining the relationships in your life.

-About the Author: Hailing from the Sunshine State, Victoria Humphrey is a rising fourth-year student at the University of Pittsburgh School of Medicine who has a passion for educational equality, increasing diversity within the house of medicine, and working with medically underserved communities.
-Follow this retired pageant queen and foster cat “mommy” on Instagram.
+Hailing from the Sunshine State, Victoria Humphrey is a retired pageant queen and current Dermatology resident at Harvard University.
+She attended the University of Pittsburgh School of Medicine and has a passion for skin of color dermatology, educational equality, increasing diversity in medicine, and working with medically underserved communities.
+Follow her journey on Instagram or Twitter.